Our

 History Faculty

 Vanessia Wilkins serves as the World History Teacher for Gravitas.
-Vanessia holds a BA in Spanish and a BA in History from the University of North Florida, a MA in History from Western Kentucky University and a MS in Curriculum Development and Instructional Technology from the University at Albany.
-Currently, she is a doctoral student at UAlbany pursuing a Ph.D in Curriculum and Instruction.
-She has been privileged to partner with students and teachers in a variety of settings ranging from K-12 to higher education.
-She has worked as a GED Instructor, History, ELA, and Writing Teacher, Academic Advisor, Career Coach, and Adjunct Professor.
-Her goal is to create academically engaging learning experiences through an environment that fosters creativity, collaboration, and kindness.
-With that as her focus, Vanessia serves as part of The Freedom Dreaming for Educational Justice Collective which is directly targeted to changing inequitable schooling systems.
-Additionally, she shares her passion for student success as an adjunct professor at University of the People.
-Her teaching philosophy is built on the premise of creating productive members of society through socio economic awareness and educational success as “Lifelong Learners”.
-Above all, her greatest accomplishment is her family.
+She holds dual Bachelor’s degrees in Spanish and History from the University of North Florida, a Master’s in History from Western Kentucky University, and a Master’s in Curriculum Development and Instructional Technology from the University at Albany.
+Currently, she is pursuing a Ph.D. in Curriculum and Instruction at UAlbany.
+Vanessia has had the privilege of partnering with students and teachers across diverse educational settings, from K–12 to higher education.
+Her professional journey includes roles as a GED Instructor, History, ELA, and Writing Teacher, Academic Advisor, Career Coach, and Adjunct Professor.
+Across each role, she has remained committed to creating academically engaging learning experiences in environments that foster creativity, collaboration, and kindness.
+With this commitment as her foundation, Vanessia also serves as a member of The Freedom Dreaming for Educational Justice Collective, a movement dedicated to transforming inequitable schooling systems.
+In addition, she shares her passion for student success as an adjunct professor at the University of the People.
+Her teaching philosophy centers on cultivating a strong sense of belonging and building community, creating spaces where lifelong learners can flourish.
+Through this approach, she empowers students not only to achieve academic success but also to grow as connected, purposeful members of society.
+Above all, Vanessia treasures her family.
 She lives in Connecticut with her husband, Jonathan, and their four children.